Offers Work About EN · IT 1 slot June Book a call

 These are not edge cases.
 They are the default state of AI-generated prototypes, because the tools optimize for ship-the-demo, not survive-production.

-What closing the gap looks like
+What does closing the gap look like?

 Two paths.
 If the prototype is salvageable, an MVP Rescue (3 weeks, €9.500) hardens it without rewriting.
 If it isn't, or if you need new features alongside hardening, a Production-grade MVP rebuild (6 weeks, from €19.000) replaces it on a foundation that lasts.